 Stage 3: The 2-Stroke

-For a technology to pass into the 4-Cylinder stage, the IDEA Center must: understand the invention, develop an initial IP strategy, see a possible commercial opportunity, believe that it is technically feasible, and is reasonably confident that it could scale.
-If these conditions are not met, the IDEA Center will suggest changes to the invention to make it marketable, thus putting it on hold, or return it to the inventor.
+1) Diagnostics.
+The IDEA Center must first understand and articulate what the invention is, its possible products, and its commercial opportunity.
+To accomplish this, an intellectual property landscape assessment and a high-level market assessment are completed and documented in a 2-Stroke report.
+For a technology to pass to the second and final step of the 2-Stroke, the Risk Assessment, the IDEA Center must: understand the invention, develop an initial IP strategy, see a possible commercial opportunity, and believe that it is technically feasible.
+If these conditions are not met, the IDEA Center will suggest changes to the invention to make it marketable, or return it to the inventor.

 2) Risk Assessment.
 Every early-stage technology will have many risks associated with it.
 In order to effectively commercialize a technology, the number and severity of these risks must be significantly reduced.
 To address these liabilities, the Commercialization Engine has been designed around a term we call ‘derisking.’
 Simply put, derisking is a systemized process whereby the many liabilities associated with early-stage technologies are increasingly mitigated and/or neutralized.
 This, in turn, gradually transforms the technologies into nascent products ready to be licensed to an outside entity.